agatocherry/webserv/README.md

 # webserv
 You must write a HTTP server in C++ 98.

-# HTTP/Web server

-What is a web server ?
-What is a HTTP Server ?

-# Web browser/HTTP Client
+# Web Server / HTTP / Web Client

-What is a web browser (focus on the http client part) ?
-What kind of information does a web browser sends to the HTTP server ? (->client requests and server responses)

-*Client request*
+A web server is an computer software that accepts requests through the World Wide web, usually following the HTTP protocol.
+It interprets the request message, verifies its syntax, identifies HTTP headers and sends back a response, satisfying the request if possible.

+HTTP (or hypertext Transfer Protocol) is a protocol for client/server communication, meaning that each exchange between a client and a web server follows a set of rules.

+A web browser is a software that consults and displays websites, through the request of files to a web server.
+It is a HTTP client.
+The most used web browser is Google Chrome.

+# Communication between client and server

+After clicking on the link of a website, the web browser will request the files to display said website.
+For example, http://www.example.com will produce this request :

 ```
 GET / HTTP/1.1
 Host: www.example.com